Peter GRANDICS

 well as acidic conditions are also present there.
 Therefore, the

-of elements in Earth's crust, and it is likely that some marine
+synthesis of elements in Earth's crust, and it is likely that

 [0056] Kervran described that egg-laying hens when fed with

-laid hard-shell eggs (8).
-In our experiment, calcium formation was
+still laid hard-shell eggs (8).
+In our experiment, calcium

-also observed in the white precipitate, as well as during its
+formation was also observed in the white precipitate, as well as

-subsequent heating.
-We have demonstrated the formation of elements
+during its subsequent heating.
+We have demonstrated the

-of higher atomic numbers during heating of the white precipitate.
+formation of elements of higher atomic numbers during heating of

 [0057] This study opens the possibility of low energy controlled

-our theoretical framework of atomic processes.
-Further studies in
+of our theoretical framework of atomic processes.
+Further

-this field could help resolve a number of environmental problems
+studies in this field could help resolve a number of

-theoretical considerations of the atom may well propel physical
+appears that new theoretical considerations of the atom may well

-and material sciences into a new era of inconceivable
+propel physical and material sciences into a new era of

 REFERENCES